ClojureBridge/organizing/Guidance-to-Mens-Attendance.md

 ## (Draft)
 ## Who should we accept as students for the workshop?
 - Men can attend?
-- How to accept students of underrepresented groups only?
+- How to accept students of under-represented groups only?
 Say, only women?

-This document shows the guidance whether we should accept men as students for ClojureBridge workshop or not.
+This document provides guidance on whether we should accept men as students for ClojureBridge workshops.
-Also, this document shows the ideas how to avoid subscribers who don't belong to particular groups for ClojureBridge.
+Also, this document provides suggestions as to how to avoid accepting attendees who aren't members of an under-represented group.
 For example, how to accept only female students.

-What written here is the __guidance__, which won't force all ClojureBridge workshops to follow.
-In any case, the final decision is in organizers' hand.
+What follows is __guidance__.
+Workshop organizers are free to choose their workshops' attendance policies.
-When organizers can't decide they should accept men for the workshop or not, this document will help them what to do.
+When organizers can't decide whether they should accept men for the workshop, this document will help them to make a decision.

-### Think what is ClojureBridge's goal
+### Consider ClojureBridge's goal

-ClojureBridge has been started to diverse Clojure community.
+ClojureBridge was started to increase diversity in the Clojure community.
-ClojureBridge is for people who belong to underrepresented groups such as women, trans**, genderqueer, or gender non-conforming.
+ClojureBridge is for people who belong to under-represented groups such as women, trans\*\*, genderqueer, or gender non-conforming.
-There may be other groups we should identify as underrepresented in Clojure community.
+There may be other groups we should identify as under-represented in Clojure community.

 Given that, please do not accept men simply because there are available seats.

-Success of a workshop is not a number of attendees but satisfaction of attendees.
+Success of a workshop is not measured by the number of attendees but by the satisfaction of those who attend.

-### Think how ClojureBridge attendees feel during a workshop
+### Consider how attendees will feel during the workshop

-We have heard positive voices from female attendees of women only workshops.
+We have heard positive voices from female attendees of women-only workshops.
-They liked comfortable atmosphere.
-They didn't feel fear to ask questions during the workshop.
+They liked the comfortable atmosphere.
+They weren't afraid to ask questions during the workshop.
-This shows that female only workshops worked as a safe space for them.
+This shows that women-only workshops worked as a safe space for them.

 Please be very careful when organizers accept men.
-The workshop may give uncomfortable feeling to female attendees.
+The workshop may make female attendees uncomfortable.

-### How to accept men's attendees
+### How to accept male attendees

-ClojureBridge suggests to accept male attendees as guests of female attendees.
+ClojureBridge suggests accepting male attendees as guests of female attendees.
 A female attendee may bring a man who is a Clojure or programming beginner.

 Or, on the contrary, male attendees must come with female guests, would be another rule.

-In any case, ClojureBridge wants to avoid decreasing the ratio of attendees from underrepresented groups.
+In any case, ClojureBridge wants to avoid decreasing the ratio of attendees from under-represented groups.

 ### When organizers may accept men, please...